Can EU keep Navalny safe as he 'defies' Putin?

 Russia has already prepared two warrants for Navalny's arrest on bogus charges - parole violation and embezzlement, Ashurkov said.

-"If they tried before, there's nothing to stop them from doing it in the future," Ashurkov also said, on the risk to Navalny's life, after Putin's spy service, the FSB, poisoned Navalny last year.
+"If they tried before, there's nothing to stop them from doing it in the future," Ashurkov also said on the risk to Navalny's life, after Putin's spy service, the FSB, poisoned Navalny last year.

 The Russian leader wanted Navalny to stay in exile, and his return, on a Pobeda Airlines flight from Berlin to Moscow on Sunday, represented "a challenge for Putin and his circle", Ashurkov said.